-Ballenberg, an hour and a half from Zurich (south of Lucern), is an open-air living museum dedicated to olde tyme Swiss rural life.
-The photo above shows one of the traditional Swiss buildings transported and rebuilt at Ballenberg.
-They have lots of authentic old buildings you can explore, a guy making cheese, a lady weaving on a loom, a blacksmith, etc. It’s similiar to Colonial Williamsburg in the US, only in the US, the cheese guy would be hamming it up, speaking jovially in an olde tyme accent, giving colorful commentary on his work, getting the kids to help out in the task.
+Ballenberg is an open-air living museum dedicated to traditional Swiss rural life.
+Old buildings from all over Switzerland have been transported and rebuilt at Ballenberg, open to explore with traditional artifacts setting the scene.
+They also have some trade on display including a guy making cheese, a lady weaving on a loom, a blacksmith, etc. It’s similiar to Colonial Williamsburg in the US, only in the US, the cheese guy would be hamming it up, speaking jovially in an olde tyme accent, giving colorful commentary on his work, getting the kids to help out in the task.
 At Ballenberg, the “cast” acted like we were getting in their way, grumping along, not making eye contact or saying a word.
 Still it was interesting and definitely fun for the kiddies.
 It’s also particularly good for visiting grandparents because they really appreciate all the history and crafts.
 The whole park is stunning, with gorgeous meadows overlooking the Bernese Alps.
 It’s a lovely way to spend a summer day.

 Drive to Ballenberg, following signs to Freilichtmuseum Ballenberg.
 You can also take the public transport, by taking a train to Brünig-Hasliberg, then a bus to Ballenberg.
 One time, we took the train there from Zurich (about 2 hours) so we could relax and enjoy the scenery together.
 It’s a beautiful ride.
 There’s a combo ticket often available from sbb.ch that gives a discount on your Ballenberg entrance when combined with train travel.
 The trains I took had a special car for bikes etc, where I easily parked my stroller with my sleeping baby instead of having to pull him out and break down the stroller.
 In Luzern there’s a quick train change (like 5mins) so move with purpose.